aws/aws-sam-cli/designs/sam-config.md

 Config file versioning
 -----------------------

-The configuration file: `samconfig.toml` will come with a top level version key that specifies the version of the configuration file.
+The configuration file: `samconfig.toml` will come with a top level version key that specifies the grammar version of the configuration file.
 This version can then be used to determine if a given configuration file works with a version of SAM CLI.
+A given version of SAM CLI may support one or more configuration file grammar versions.

+> The above clarifies that the version is not the version of the file itself (like an ever increasing commit version), instead it is the version of the grammar/DTD/spec of the file.

 It also paves the forward when major changes need to be made to the configuration file and add a version bump to the config file version